QW60/QW60/README.md

 - 👋 Hi, I’m Quentin or August.
-Choose a name.
 - 👀 I’m interested in coding fun things
 - 🌱 I’m currently learning NodeJS and C#
+- 🇳🇱 I'm from the Netherlands
-- 📫 How to reach me: contact@quentinmw.com
+- 📫 Reach me at contact@quentinmw.com
 - 🍉 I want watermelon.

 <!---